 It is very helpful to see exactly where you are in terms of adrenal markers.
 The adrenal imbalance progresses in stages,

 and can be reversed with a comprehensive program including: diet, appropriate exercise, nutritional supplementation, lifestyle changes (most commonly self care: ie massage, acupuncture, chiropractic, etc.) The various stages of adrenal imbalance must be properly evaluated and the treatment plan customized for accurate results.
-There are currently nutritional supplements formulated specifically for adrenal support.
-When they are used, it is critical to do so accurately.
+There are currently nutritional supplements formulated specifically for adrenal support

 The other issues that parallel adrenal imbalance closely are blood sugar handling and insulin resistance.
 That is the subject of another article... stay tuned!